Last Updated on

 Now that you’re all prepared for your trip, remember to maintain your at-home skincare regimen to ward off a flare up once you embark on your journey.

 - Bathe or shower as you normally would.

 - Apply skin cream at the same times throughout the day.
 Keep small travel sizes in your purse or backpack to make this easier.

 - Continue your treatments or medications as prescribed by your practitioner.

-5. Tips for Traveling with Children with Eczema
+5. Tips for Traveling with Eczema AND Children

 - Distract them from their itchy skin with ideas from our post: Itchy Irritated Skin, Scratching Little Fingers – Part Two: Distraction Techniques